Boltzmann transport theory of magnon-exciton drag: Magnon-exciton drag

 The kinetic equation and scattering rates derived above provide a general framework for the description of exciton and magnon propagation.
 Let us now establish a relation between the developed model and the results of Ref.~\cite{crsbr:exp} where a number of unusual effects in exciton transport in CrSBr had been observed.
 Making use of the general kinetic Eq.~\eqref{kineq} and the collision integral~\eqref{collision:relax:time} we obtain the following equation for the exciton ensemble velocity $\bm v$

 where

 is the averaged exciton-magnon scattering time\footnote{Here the averaging assumes ``hydrodynamic'' form of the transport~\cite{gantmakher87,mantsevich2024viscoushydrodynamicsexcitonsvan}.
-Note that $\tau_{XM}$ in Eq.~\eqref{relaxation:time} just weakly depends on the energy and the way of averaging is, in fact, unimportant.} and $\hat\Gamma$ is the rank-2 tensor of exciton relaxation rates unrelated to the scattering by magnons.
-The right-hand side in Eq.~\eqref{equation:eq:v} contains the effective force $\bm f$ (divided by corresponding effective masses along the principal axes) related to the perturbations acting on excitons.
+Note that $\tau_{XM}$ in Eq.~\eqref{relaxation:time} just weakly depends on the energy and the way of averaging is, in fact, unimportant.} and $\hat\Gamma$ is the rank-2 tensor of exciton relaxation rates unrelated to the scattering by magnons. \addZakhar{Hereafter we neglect the small anisotropy in $\tau_{XM,\alpha\beta}$.} The right-hand side in Eq.~\eqref{equation:eq:v} contains the effective force $\bm f$ (divided by corresponding effective masses along the principal axes) related to the perturbations acting on excitons.
 In derivation of Eq.~\eqref{equation:eq:v} we assumed that variations of exciton density

 occur on a time scale being much longer than $\bar\tau_{XM}$ and $\hat{\Gamma}^{-1}$ and neglected the terms responsible for the exciton viscosity, the latter is possible if exciton density is not too high~\cite{mantsevich2024viscoushydrodynamicsexcitonsvan}.